CLI

 For example, you can ask an AI assistant to "Build a landing page using components from the Aceternity registry" or "Find me a login form from the Aceternity registry".

-registry to your project's components.json file.
+Add the Aceternity registry to your project's components.json file.

 {